vanviegen/olmdb/README.md

 ## Architecture

 ### Components
-OLMDB consists of two parts:
+OLMDB consists of four parts:
-- A TypeScript file providing the recommended high-level API for this library.
-This adds automatic transaction retries (in case of race conditions), an implicit transaction context, promise-based transactions and type conversions.
+- A TypeScript file providing a high-level API for this library.
-- A native module, providing a low-level API on which the former is built.
+- A NAPI native module, providing low-level functionality on which the former is built.
+It consists of:
+  - `lowlevel.c`: A C-style API providing a concurrent optimistic read/write transaction abstraction around LMDB.
+  - `commit_worker.c`: Code used by `lowlevel.c` for our singleton commit worker process, started automatically by the first client.
+  - `lowlevel_napi.c`: A NAPI wrapper around the C-style provided by `lowlevel.c`.
+  - The vendored LMDB source files.

 ### Transactions
 The native module manages transactions (start, commit, abort), and all read (get, scan) and write (put, del) operations must happen within such a transaction.
 Multiple transactions can run simultaneously from the same JavaScript process, allowing work for different clients to be interleaved (using async/await or callbacks).